 Pinnacle Harbourfront Hotel

 The Learning First Peoples Summer Institute is designed to support educators to bring quality, authentic First Peoples teaching and learning into BC classrooms.

-Comprised of two different sessions, which can be selected individually, the sessions will introduce resources that focus on themes, issues and topics of importance to First Peoples learning and informed by the First Peoples Principles of Learning.
+The three sessions, which may be selected individually, will introduce resources that focus on themes, issues and topics of importance to First Peoples learning and informed by the First Peoples Principles of Learning.
 Each session will include print resources, activities and opportunities for professional dialogue and networking.

-English First Peoples 10, 11 and 12 Teacher Resource Guide
+Aug.
+21, 2019 Secondary Science First Peoples Teacher Resource Guide

 Eligibility to Attend

 - First Nations school, public school and independent school educators are eligible to attend.

 - Registration Deadline: August 2, 2019 or when capacity is reached